Video games have become some of the most popular forms of entertainment for both men and women. But is there a dangerous dark side of gaming?

 What happened to Rob can happen to any of us.
 Knowing how habits develop and understanding brain chemistry are keys to unlocking the reasons why.

-In his book, The Power of Habit, Charles Duhigg writes about the habit loop.
+In his best-selling book The Power of Habit Charles Duhigg writes about the habit loop.

 There are three components to the habit loop: the cue, the routine and the reward.
 The cue is anything that triggers the brain to know what pattern or routine to launch.
 The routine has been established by doing the same thing over and over.
 And the reward comes at the end.
 Over time, as the brain repeats this three-step loop, it becomes more automatic.
 The cue and the reward then become powerfully linked together, and a craving and sense of anticipation develops.